celikaylin/docker-quick-guide/deploying-docker-containers.md

-# Deploying Containers
+# Deploying Docker Containers

-This document includes deployment of application to the Docker containers on AWS with basic/simple configurations for one project.
+This document includes deployment of an application to the Docker containers on AWS with basic/simple configurations for one project.

 ## Using AWS EC2

-Virtual servers in the cloud which basically means our own computer in the cloud.
-At this service you need you do everyting **manually**.
+It is an virtual servers in the cloud which basically means our own computer in the cloud.
+At this service you need **you do everyting manually**.

 ### Deploying An Application